top of page

 History of the School

-St. Jadwiga The Queen Polish Saturday School Forest Gate-Ilford was established in the fall of 1956 on the initiative of a group of parents living in Forest Gate and with the help of the Main Board of the Polish School Society operating in London.
+St Jadwiga Polish Saturday School Forest Gate–Ilford was established in the fall of 1956 on the initiative of a group of parents living in Forest Gate and with the help of the Main Board of the Polish School Society operating in London.

 The school had 15 children, and its management was assumed by Ms Irena Pawlak.
 The first school celebration was a meeting with St. Nicholas in December 1956.
 The first president was Mr. Jerzy Gradosielski, whose wife, Mrs. Danuta Gradosielska, is still in constant contact with the school.